 - Ground Source Heat Pump System $500 per ton. $250 per ton for existing unit replacement.
 Minimum 3/4 ton.
 MVEA inspection required.
 ENERGY STAR® rated.

 - Electric Thermal Storage (ETS), Thermal Slab – Permanently installed units only. $20 per kilowatt (kW) for ETS controlled by time or master control system. $16 per kW for thermal slab units controlled by timer or master control units.
 Energy audit recommended.

 - Air Source Heat Pump System – $300 per ton for units rated from 15-17 SEER. $450 per ton for units greater than 17 SEER. $100 per unit additional with controlled ETS backup.
 Excludes window units.
 Subject to MVEA inspection. $85 per unit for package terminal units (through wall heat pumps) ENERGY STAR® rated.

-Pre-approval of the project must be given in writing prior to the start of construction.
-Permanent installations.
+Pre-inspection of the permanent installation must be scheduled prior to the start of the project.
 One project per member account per year.

 - LED / Induction Street Lighting – 25% of LED head cost.
 Project cap of $20,000.